-- Section 3.1, "Creating the Driver Object in Designer," on page 21 - Section 3.2, "Creating the Driver Object in iManager," on page 23 - Section 3.3, "Activating the Driver," on page 26
+- "Creating the Driver Object in Designer" on page 23 - "Activating the Driver" on page 26

-3.1 Creating the Driver Object in Designer
+Creating the Driver Object in Designer

 You create the Manual Task Service driver object by importing the driver's basic configuration file and then modifying the configuration to suit your environment.
 After you create and configure the driver, you need to deploy it to the Identity Vault and start it.